Table of Contents

 This document talks about Kurento Media Server (*KMS*).
 All dependency targets are defined in the *CMakeLists.txt* file.
 You need to install *libboost-dev* for development.
 Enable debug by setting the *GST_DEBUG* environment variable.

-Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double back quotes (as in
+Paths, URLs, code samples, commands, and in general any machine-oriented keywords are emphasized with double back quotes (as in

 Use ``apt-get install`` to set up all required packages.
 Set ``CMAKE_BUILD_TYPE=Debug`` to build with debug symbols.
 The argument ``--gst-debug`` can be used to control the logging level.